rishivgt/CEG2350-Exam2-Review/Exam2-Review.md

 **Q131: What does the `which` command do?**
    - [ ] Shows which user is logged in
-   - [ ] Shows the full path to an executable
+   - [correct] Shows the full path to an executable
    - [x] Shows which processes are running
    - [ ] Shows which files are open